kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 \(6\) Account for the interface between the launch vehicle systems and the flight termination system.

-\(c\) *Single failure point.* A command control system must undergo an analysis that demonstrates that the system satisfies the fault tolerance requirements of §417.303(d).
+\(c\) *Single failure point.* A command control system must undergo an analysis that demonstrates that the system satisfies the fault tolerance requirements of [[Volume 4/C Licensing/0417 Launch safety.md#§417.303   Command control system requirements.|§417.303]](d).
 A flight termination system must undergo an analysis that demonstrates that the system satisfies the fault tolerance requirements of section D417.5(b).
 Each analysis must:

 \(1\) Follow a standard industry methodology such as a fault tree analysis or a failure modes effects and criticality analysis;